nrjais/cmd-line-args-parser/readme.md

   }

   /*
-    isNumber is the function that determines if the value given value is legal or not if this function is not given then the below function is used by default.
+    containsValue is a function that can verify if a value is in the option or not like -n10 here 10 is the value so the function can determine if the option contains the value
+    or not.
   */

-  //default
+  parserName.setContainsValue(containsValue);

   let isNumber = function(value){
     return Number.isInteger(+value);
   };
   /*
-    if no value verifier is specified then the above verifier will be used by default
+    isNumber is the function that determines if the value given value is legal or not if this function is not given then the below function is used by default.
   */

-  let headParser = new Parser(rules,isNumber,containsValue);
+  parserName.setIsValue(isNumber);
   /*
+    if no isValue function is set then the above isNumber will be used by default
+  */

+  let headParser = new Parser(rules);

+  /*
     once some arguments are parsed then you need to reset the parser to parse new arguments again
     you can do that by
   */
   parserName.reset();

+  //then you can reuse your parser parserName.parse(args);

 ```

 ## Errors thrown at different cases